Finhaven/whitepaper-club/README.md

 ## Repo for the Finhaven whitepaper reading sessions

-Feel free to include PDFs, notes, and other materials.
+* Feel free to include PDFs, notes, and other materials.
-Suggest papers in the [Issues](https://github.com/Finhaven/whitepaper-club/issues/new).
+* Suggest papers in the [Issues](https://github.com/Finhaven/whitepaper-club/issues/new).
+* To propose a talk, open a PR for this README with your name, date, and a link to the Issue in the [Schedule](#schedule)

 ## Purpose